precice/precice.github.io/pages/docs/tooling/tooling-builtin.md

 binprecice check precice.xml Fluid
 ```

-To enable all available checks, you may additionally pass the communicator size of the Participant.
+To enable all available checks, you may additionally pass the communicator size of the participant.
 This enables some niche checks, which should not be necessary in the vast majority of cases.

 ```bash